-The top tether straps of a child restraint installed on the outer second-row or third-row seats should be routed through the hole in the vehicle seat headrest before they are secured to the attachment point.
+The top tether straps of a child restraint installed on the outer rear seats should be routed through the hole in the vehicle seat headrest before they are secured to the attachment point.
 If this is not possible, follow the recommendations from the manufacturer of the child restraint.